Applications for 2017 are now closed.

 Before joining King’s, Mike’s 31 years of pharmaceutical industry experience spanned the globe including senior US and global management roles.
 Mike led the commercial development of three blockbuster (annual sales >$1bn) antiviral products (Retrovir (HIV), Valtrex (Herpes) & Viread (HIV)) at Wellcome, GlaxoSmithKline and Gilead Sciences.
 He was subsequently CEO of Molecular Skincare in the UK which he sold to York Pharma and joined its Board as Commercial Director raising £50mil in funding and completing three corporate acquisitions.

 Ben Owens is an immunologist with translational research expertise in chronic inflammation and autoimmunity.
-He is Co-Founder of ImmElpis Pharma, a University of Oxford spin-out company developing a novel therapeutic target and biomarker for Inflammatory Bowel Disease based on patented technology that he co-invented.
-He is also Head of Business Development and a member of the Executive Leadership Team at EUSA Pharma, leading M&A and asset licensing at this rapidly growing EU and US commercial stage Immuno-oncology Company.
+He is Head of Business Development and a member of the Executive Leadership Team at EUSA Pharma, a rapidly growing EU and US commercial-stage Immuno-oncology Company founded in March 2015.
+Ben has led a transformative programme of global product licensing transactions and been instrumental in developing the company from start-up stage to the commercialisation of antibody and small molecule therapeutics, with 2018 revenues approaching $100 Million.
+He is also co-Founder of ImmElpis Pharma, a University of Oxford spin-out company developing a novel therapeutic target and biomarker for Inflammatory Bowel Disease based on patented technology that he co-invented.
 Ben has significant experience of healthcare entrepreneurship at the academia-industry interface and is an alumnus of the Celgene/INSEAD ECA 2013 Programme.
-Ben trained in Immunology at the Universities of Bristol (BSc 2007) and York (PhD 2010), and has been widely published in the field of Immune Regulation.
+Ben trained in Immunology at the Universities of Bristol (BSc 2007) and York (PhD 2010), and has published widely in the field of Immune Regulation and Stromal Immunology.
 He previously held a Wellcome Trust Postdoctoral Fellowship and a UCB Pharma Research Fellowship at the University of Oxford, where he remains a visiting Lecturer in medicine.

 Lionel Carnot is a Managing Director of Bay City Capital, joining the firm in 2005 after having been extensively involved in the firm’s activities as part of The Pritzker Organization since 2000.
 Mr Carnot is based in Bay City Capital’s office in Basel, Switzerland, where he manages the firm’s European activities.
 He contributes significant pharmaceutical and diagnostics, transactional and strategic expertise to Bay City Capital’s investment portfolio.
 Prior to The Pritzker Organization, Mr Carnot was a Principal at Oracle Partners, a healthcare hedge fund.
 He also held several positions in the pharmaceutical industry, including Product Manager for Prozac at Eli Lilly and several sales and marketing positions at Sanofi-Aventis.
 Mr Carnot was also a strategy and management consultant to the biopharmaceutical industry while at Booz Allen & Hamilton, and Accenture Strategic Services.
 Mr Carnot holds an MBA with Distinction from INSEAD and an MSc in Molecular Biology from the University of Geneva.